 Insurance companies tend to reward long-term customers.
 Not fulfilling a current insurance term and canceling it prematurely not only hurts your relationship with your insurer but other insurance providers, too.
 Regardless of why, when another company sees that you have a canceled policy in your past, they will be hesitant to cover you and likely require a higher cost to cover you.
 Your best bet is to discuss the reasons why you previously canceled a policy with an insurance agent to see if they are willing to offer you a lower premium cost.

 Most insurance companies are willing to offer lower car insurance premiums if you are willing to do other business with them.
-See if you can get a discount if you bundle your car insurance along with a homeowners, renters, health, or life insurance policy.
+See if you can get a discount if you bundle your car insurance your along with a homeowners, renters and/or life insurance policy.
 This can not only lower your auto insurance rate, but the cost of other coverage could go down overall since you have bundled all of your policies together.

 It is also helpful to have a company you trust in charge of all of your insurance needs.
 The insurer will understand the value and trust you are putting in them and is more likely to work with you on special needs.